 Coalition member Watchlist on Children and Armed Conflict has researched and reported on health care in Yemen, and advocates directly with the UN Security Council and the Security Council Working Group on Children and Armed Conflict to safeguard health care by implementing Resolution 2286 and Resolution 1998.

 Join Watchlist in asking the UN Security Council to take these actions in Yemen:

-· Call for the resumption of the cessation of hostilities agreement and ensure that child protection—including preventing and ending attacks on hospitals and schools—is on the agenda for ongoing peace negotiations.
+- Call for the resumption of the cessation of hostilities agreement and ensure that child protection—including preventing and ending attacks on hospitals and schools—is on the agenda for ongoing peace negotiations.

-· Demand that all parties to conflict comply fully with international humanitarian law, and additionally, consider supporting the establishment of an international commission of inquiry to investigate alleged violations of international law.
+- Condemn attacks on medical facilities and personnel and demand that all parties to conflict comply fully with international humanitarian law, and additionally, consider supporting the establishment of an international commission of inquiry to investigate alleged violations of international law.

 *Please help support Watchlist and the Safeguarding Health and Conflict Coalition protect health care from attack and share these recommendations on social media.

 Read more about the situation in Yemen in the coalition’s 2018 report.